This program is offered at Clark State's Beavercreek, Bellefontaine and Springfield - Leffel Lane locations.

 Medical office administrators function in a wide variety of medical settings, including physicians’ offices, hospitals, and nursing homes.
-They may transcribe dictation, prepare medical records or charts, schedule appointments, handle correspondence, prepare bills, and process insurance forms.
+They may prepare medical records or charts, schedule appointments, handle correspondence, prepare bills, and process insurance forms.
 In addition to excellent keyboarding skills, medical office administrators must possess expertise in medical terminology, familiarization with medical references, knowledge of medical coding, and familiarization with HIPAA regulations.
 In today’s global society basic foreign language skills are increasingly important to facilitate communication in a medical environment.
 Strong human relations skills are also important as medical office administrators interact with people in stressful situations.
 Mastery of these skills provide medical office administrators opportunities for promotion to medical office management positions.

 Upon completion of an Associate of Applied Business degree in Medical Office Administration, a graduate will be able to:

 - Compose and produce quality business documents using technology.

 - Perform office administrative functions using critical thinking, management, prioritizing, and organizational skills.

 - Code medical documents and assist in the management of patient's health information.

 - Demonstrate good human relations skills, including customer service, teamwork, and ethics.

 Embedded Certificate This degree program contains one or more embedded certificates which will automatically be awarded if the certificate requirements are met unless the student contacts Records and Registration and indicates he/she does not wish to have the certificate credential awarded.
 (Effective Spring Semester 2017)